World Citizen Prizes in Environmental Performance

 Beginning with our 2019 conference in Denver, APPAM awards the World Citizen Prizes in Environmental Performance at the Annual Fall Research Conference.
 Granted by David and Joy K. Peyton, the award recognizes research that assesses pathways to achieve measurable but as-yet unrealized gains in overall environmental performance, in particular to reduce consumption and waste.
 The research may be based on the United States or any other country or countries.

 Award recipients are selected by a diverse review committee based on nominations submitted to the APPAM office.
-Nominations should be made via email to Tristanne Staudt firstname.lastname@example.org.
-They should include the researcher's CV, a letter detailing why the researcher is applying for the award, and a recommendation letter from someone familiar with the research by August 30.
+Nominations should be made via email to Samantha Oliver-Thomason at email@example.com.
+They should include the researcher's CV, a letter detailing why the researcher is applying for the award, and copies of links to up to 3 recent research products that highlight contributions by the nominee or joint nominees to environmental policy, and a recommendation letter from someone familiar with the research by August 27.
 Recipients must meet the following requirements:

-- The work should recognize research that assesses pathways to achieve measurable but as-yet unrealized gains in overall environmental performance, in particular to reduce consumption, waste, and global warming.
+- The work should recognize research that assesses pathways to achieve measurable but as-yet unrealized gains in overall environmental performance, in particular to reduce consumption, waste, and climate change

 Up to two World Citizen Prizes in Environmental Performance can be granted each year.
 The annual award winner(s) will each receive the following at the APPAM Annual Fall Research Conference: